vishwanatha-reddy/movie-reviewer/README.md

 3.	uuid
 4.	lodash

-Thanks for reading till the end, hope you liked the project. :)
+Thanks for reading till the end, hope you like it!!  :)